What is Chinese (Mandarin) about?

 Big Idea Body:

-Learning languages is about connecting and communicating within and across cultures and communities
+Learning languages is about communicating with people across cultures

 Big Idea Body:

-Students who learn Chinese (Mandarin) get to explore its unique linguistic workings by comparing and connecting it with their own language or languages.
+Students who learn Chinese (Mandarin) get to explore its unique linguistic workings by comparing and contrasting it with their own language.
 They learn how speakers adjust their language when negotiating meaning in different contexts and for different purposes, and how different types of text are organised.
-This helps them to communicate with greater clarity, creativity, and confidence.
+This helps them, over time, to communicate with greater clarity, creativity, and confidence.

-Students who learn Chinese (Mandarin) get to explore its unique linguistic workings by comparing and connecting it with their own language or languages.
+Students who learn Chinese (Mandarin) get to explore its unique linguistic workings by comparing and contrasting it with their own language.
 They learn how speakers adjust their language when negotiating meaning in different contexts and for different purposes, and how different types of text are organised.
-This helps them to communicate with greater clarity, creativity, and confidence.
+This helps them, over time, to communicate with greater clarity, creativity, and confidence.

 Big Idea Body:

 Learning an additional language gives students the richest possible access to another culture because it enables them to communicate with the people that live it and allows them to explore the authentic spoken and written expressions of it.
-In that way, students gain an understanding of that culture which provides a strong foundation for intercultural respect and acceptance as well as an appreciation for diversity.
+In that way, they gain an understanding of that culture which provides a strong foundation for intercultural respect and acceptance as well as an appreciation for the diversity that all cultures encompass.

-Students gain an insight into how their own 'cultural lens' shapes their perceptions and ways of doing things.
-This helps to deconstruct cultural stereotypes and allows them to appreciate the rich knowledge each individual brings to the learning environment.
+Equally, students gain an insight into how their own 'cultural lens' shapes their perceptions and ways of doing things.
+This helps to deconstruct cultural stereotypes.
+It moves language learners away from automatically defaulting to a particular culture toward honouring tangata whenua and the multicultural nature of modern Aotearoa New Zealand.
+It allows them to appreciate the rich knowledge each individual brings to the learning environment.

 Language, culture, and identity are inextricably linked

 Learning an additional language gives students the richest possible access to another culture because it enables them to communicate with the people that live it and allows them to explore the authentic spoken and written expressions of it.
-In that way, students gain an understanding of that culture which provides a strong foundation for intercultural respect and acceptance as well as an appreciation for diversity.
+In that way, they gain an understanding of that culture which provides a strong foundation for intercultural respect and acceptance as well as an appreciation for the diversity that all cultures encompass.

-Students gain an insight into how their own 'cultural lens' shapes their perceptions and ways of doing things.
-This helps to deconstruct cultural stereotypes and allows them to appreciate the rich knowledge each individual brings to the learning environment.
+Equally, students gain an insight into how their own 'cultural lens' shapes their perceptions and ways of doing things.
+This helps to deconstruct cultural stereotypes.
+It moves language learners away from automatically defaulting to a particular culture toward honouring tangata whenua and the multicultural nature of modern Aotearoa New Zealand.
+It allows them to appreciate the rich knowledge each individual brings to the learning environment.

 Big Idea Body: